-A great website design can get your eCommerce store far, but you must proactively guide customers to the products they're searching for to increasingly generate online sales.
-Online merchandising is one aspect that must not be overlooked in your eCommerce marketing strategy.
+A great website design can get your online store far, but you must proactively guide customers to the products they're searching for to increasingly generate online sales. eCommerce merchandising is one aspect that must not be overlooked in your marketing strategy.

 There are several well-known eCommerce merchandising tactics like cross-selling, up-selling, advanced site search, faceted navigation and customer segmentation.
 Each tactic could be an entire blog post of its own; however, cross-selling tops the list for ways to impact the bottom line.

 What Is Cross-Selling?

 When evaluating eCommerce merchandising opportunities, cross-selling is a logical tactic to begin with.
 In eCommerce, a cross-sell is the action of presenting users with additional products - in addition to their primary product - that they can easily add to their order during the checkout.
 Displaying this option to customers helps to drive up your eCommerce site's average order value, meaning more profit for your online store.

 You're probably wondering how cross-selling differs from up-selling.
 To be clear, up-selling is the act of encouraging customers to purchase anything that would make their primary product more expensive (like an upgrade or a premium.)
 It's essentially presenting the shopper with alternate (more expensive) options to replace the product they are viewing.